ricardojoserf/writeups/PortSwigger/Cross-site request forgery (CSRF)/12 - CSRF with broken Referer validation.md

-It is necessary to update “history.pushState” in the CSRF PoC and add the culnerable domain as a parameter of the url:
+It is necessary to update “history.pushState” in the CSRF PoC and add the vulnerable domain as a parameter of the url:

 ```
 <html>